liborui/academic-kickstart/content/project/linklab/linklab.md

 tags = ["LinkLab","IoT", "system"]

 # Project summary to display on homepage.
-summary = "Testbed for Remote Developing and Experimenting IoT Applications"
+summary = "A Scalable and Heterogeneous Testbed for Remotely Developing and Experimenting IoT Applications"

 # Optional image to display on homepage.
-image_preview = "linklab1.png"
+image_preview = "featured.jpg"

 # Optional external URL for project (replaces project detail page).
 external_link = ""